 And the media will be there making a meal of it all … Donald Trump is not the retiring kind.
 Sure, he’s hunkered down licking his wounds for now.
 When he comes out of his cave, he’s going to be hungry – for revenge, for validation, for the chance to prove the country wrong.

 PART ONE: Biden’s Tangled Road Ahead

 The victory achieved by Biden and Harris and the Democrats on Nov.
 3rd may turn out to be painfully hollow.
-By just about every measure the results were a disappointment for Democrats and represent something of a rout for the party.
+By just about every measure the results were a disappointment for Democrats, and leave Biden with a whole mess of unsolvable issues.